Your zsh plugins work normally

 # Add to ~/.zshrc

-export FORGEBIN=forge
+export FORGE_BIN=forge

 If you're using npx: